On Structured-Closed-Loop versus Structured-Controller Design: the Case of Relative Measurement Feedback: Conclusion

-The other direction is to show that if $K\mbo=0$, then we can rewrite $Ky$ in the form~\req{relative_def} \be u ~=~ Ky ~=~ \sum_{1\leq i < j \leq N} \cK_{ij} ~ (y_i - y_j). \ee Without loss of generality, we can assume each $\cK_{ij}$ to be SISO, which is equivalent to assuming each signal $y_i$ to be scalar.
-If $Ky$ can be written in the above form for each of the scalar subcomponent of each $y_i$, then concatenating these representations as columns would give the representation for vector signals $\{y_i\}$.
+The other direction is to show that if $K_m\mbo=0$, then we can rewrite $K_m ~\!y$ in the form \be u_m ~=~ K_m~y ~=~ \sum_{1\leq i < j \leq N} \cK^{(m)}_{ij} ~ (y_i - y_j). \ee For simplicity of notation, we will drop the superscript $m$ in the remainder of the proof.
+In addition, we will assume without loss of generality that $u$ is scalar valued, and that each $\cK_{ij}$ is SISO, so that each signal $y_i$ is scalar-valued.
+If $Ky$ can be written in the above form for each of the scalar subcomponent $y_i$, then concatenating these representations as columns would give the representation for vector signals $\{y_i\}$.